lyarenei/jellyfin-plugin-listenbrainz/README.md

 After the plugin installation, you need to configure it for your users.
 Unfortunately, the server admin must configure the plugin for users, since there's no way to make user-configurable plugin (or at least I'm not aware of it).
-That means, the admin inevitably has an access to the Listenbrainz API keys of all users on their server.
+That means, the admin inevitably has an access to the ListenBrainz API keys of all users on their server.

 To configure a user:

 1. Open plugin settings
 2. Select the user you want to configure
-3. Paste the Listenbrainz user token to the API token field (you can get it from [here](https://listenbrainz.org/profile/))
+3. Paste the ListenBrainz user token to the API token field (you can get it from [here](https://listenbrainz.org/profile/))
 4. Click on Get name (this will verify your API token)
 5. Check `Enable listen submitting`, optionally favorites sync
 6. Click on save

 # Manual build and installation

-.NET core 6.0 is required to build the Listenbrainz plugin.
+.NET core 6.0 is required to build the ListenBrainz plugin.
 To install the .NET SDK, check out the download page at https://dotnet.microsoft.com/download.
 Native package manager instructions can be found for Debian, RHEL, Ubuntu, Fedora, SLES, and CentOS.